Design Principles for Sequence Models via Coefficient Dynamics

 \begin{cor} Let $y_L\in\mathbb R^{d_v}$ be the solution to \eqref{eqn:lin-comb}, where $\alpha_{L,j}:\mathbb R^n\rightarrow \mathbb R;\ q_L\mapsto \alpha_{L,j}(q_L)$ is defined in \eqref{eqn:dynamics} with identity readout map and normalization factor, i.e., $\phi(\cdot)=\operatorname{Id}(\cdot)$, $\eta_L=1$.
 Consider the set of linearly independent states $\mathcal{H}=\{ h_{L,t} \mid c_1 h_{L,1} + \dots + c_t h_{L,t} = 0\ \implies \ c_1 = \dots = c_t = 0\}$.
 Then, a nonzero $q_L$ that achieves $\alpha_{L,j} = 0, \, \forall h_{L,j} \in \mathcal{H}$ exists if and only if $\dim\big(\operatorname{span}\{h_{L,j} \in \mathcal{H}\}\big) < n$.
 In particular, given a nonzero $q_L$, the measure $\abs{\mathcal{H}}\leq n-1$. \end{cor}

-\begin{proof} Finding simultaneous zero coefficients $\alpha_{L,j} = 0,\, j \in \mathcal{J}$ is equivalent to computing a solution of a linear homogeneous system, for which existence results exist via the rank-nullity theorem.
-The full proof is provided in Appendix~\ref{app:cor_proofs}. \end{proof}

-Principle \ref{pple:max_zero} is primarily a limiting factor for identity readout maps,\footnote{Cor.~\ref{cor:max_zero_coeff} can be extended to linear readout maps; we limit it to identity readout maps for ease of exposition.} since zero coefficients $\alpha_{i,j}$ are only achieved for $q_i^\top h_{i,j}=0$, i.e., $q_i$ and $h_{i,j}$ are orthogonal.
+Principle \ref{pple:max_zero} is primarily a limiting factor for identity readout maps, since zero coefficients $\alpha_{i,j}$ are only achieved for $q_i^\top h_{i,j}=0$, i.e., $q_i$ and $h_{i,j}$ are orthogonal.
 For nonlinear readout maps (see Example~1), many configurations of $q_i$ and $h_{i,j}$ achieve $\alpha_{i,j} = 0$.